 A few months ago I appeared on the FatherNation podcast with Jesse Foster.
-This is a fun, and important, podcast wich aims to provide young dads with useful information on how to do our jobs of fatherhood better.
+This is a fun, and important, podcast which aims to provide young dads with useful information on how to do our jobs of fatherhood better.
 I don’t know about you, but being a father, for me, has been the most challenging job to date, and when Jesse reached out to me to appear on his show, I had doubts about how much use I would be to anyone…

-But, I guess we did alright, since a few weeks ago Jesse reached out to me again.
+But, I guess we did alright since a few weeks ago Jesse reached out to me again.
 This time, he wanted to do a show specifically geared toward financial literacy.
 He is in contact with a lot of dads, and the notion of being “a provider” is a theme that keeps coming up.
-In this show Jesse and I take the listener to the beginning fundamentals.
+In this show, Jesse and I take the listener to the beginning fundamentals.
 We cover how to provide financially for your family.
 Some of the topics we discuss include:

 - Earned Income vs. Passive Income

 - Income Tax and Effective Tax Rate